Geek-Estate/horizon-landingpage/team/index.md

 Early stage venture investor, advisor, and entrepreneur.
 Co-founder at Education.com, led business development and corporate finance.
 Tech investor at Azure Capital and Partner at Silicon Valley Financial Group.

 Matt Duncan
 Marketing strategist and product innovator with more than 20 years of experience in the technology industry.
-In addition to successful tenure at Oracle, he served as the marketing officer for CRM innovators Pivotal Software and Aurum Software, taking them through successful IPOs.
-Active social entrepreneur, having led market development and innovations for Grameen Foundation, in open source microfinance software and mobile money, and Vittana Foundation, croudfunding for education loans.
+Tenure at Oracle and marketing officer for CRM innovators Pivotal Software and Aurum Software, taking them through successful IPOs.
+Active social entrepreneur, having led market development and innovations for Grameen Foundation and Vittana Foundation.
 Mentor at Seattle University’s Albers School of Business and University of Washington’s Global Business Center.

 Spencer Rascoff
 Co-Founder at HotWire and current CEO of Zillow.
 Board Director of Zillow, TripAdvisor, Zulily and Julep.